winesapOS/winesapOS/README.md

 Known issues:

 - A user must first login to the KDE Plasma desktop environment session and go through the winesapOS first-time setup.
-This will automatically download the Steam client bootstrap files required for the new Big Picutre mode.
-Otherwise, run the "Steam (Runtime)" desktop shortcut to download the required files.
+This will automatically download the Steam client bootstrap files required for the new Big Picture mode.
+Otherwise, install `steam` and then run "Steam (Runtime)" at least once to download the required files.
-- Using this on devices that are not the Steam Deck will have varied results.
+- Using this on devices that are not "Powered by SteamOS" certified will have varied results.
-    - For example, configuring TDP for other devices will not work as the Steam client is hardcoded to only work on the Steam Deck.
+    - For example, configuring TDP for other devices will not work.
 - NVIDIA support is still a work-in-progress.
 Mesa does not work yet.
 The NVIDIA open kernel module works but it is extremely slow.

 Alternatively, Steam can be launched from KDE Plasma using the "Steam (Runtime)" desktop shortcut.
 Then it can be changed to be in the new Big Picture Mode.